Hub Help

 X

-• User 2 is an Account Admin with functional roles for Dashboard and Portal.
-User 2 can view customers (but not create or edit customers); view, create, and edit users; view dashboards; and use Portal.
-But User 2 cannot log in to Desktop.
+• Bob is a Company Admin with functional roles for Dashboard and Portal.
+Bob can view customers (but not create or edit customers); view, create, and edit users; view dashboards; and use Portal.
+But Bob cannot log in to Desktop.

-• User 3 is a Customer Admin with functional roles for Desktop, PII, and Dashboard.
-User 3 can view, create, and edit users; log in to Desktop; and view PII on the Transactions page.
-But User 3 cannot use Portal.
+• Alice is a Customer Admin with functional roles for Desktop, Transactions without PII, and Dashboard Viewer.
+Alice can view, create, and edit users; log in to Desktop; and view transactions but not PII on the Transactions page.
+Alice cannot use Portal.

-• User 4 is a Customer Admin with functional roles for Dashboard and Portal.
-User 4 can view, create, and edit users; view dashboards (but not PII); and use Portal.
+• John is a Customer Admin with functional roles for Transactions with PII, Dashboard, and Portal.
+John can view, create, and edit users; view transactions with PII; view dashboards; and use Portal.

-• User 5 has no administrative roles, but has three functional roles for Desktop, Portal, and Theme Editor.
-User 5 can log in to Desktop, use Portal, and select the Themes menu to edit themes.
+• Jane has no administrative roles, but has three functional roles for Desktop, Portal, and Theme Editor.
+Jane can log in to Desktop, use Portal, and select the Themes menu to edit themes.